adtsiko/bankApi/README.md

     Caching:
         - Implement caching systems for freq accessed data

-    (may include rate limiting depends on how much data I can generate, will use small instances in cloud infrastructure + I can't afford big instnces and there's no need)
+> May include rate limiting depends on how much data I can generate, will use small instances in cloud infrastructure + I can't afford big instnces and there's no need